ashabtay

 Email: ashabtay@yorku.ca

 Dr. Abigail Shabtay is an Assistant Professor in the Children, Childhood, and Youth program in the Department of Humanities.
-She is also appointed to the graduate programs in Theatre and Performance Studies, Education, Communication and Culture, and Humanities.
-Dr. Shabtay has received awards for excellence in teaching and research in her field, including the Humanities Award for Teaching Excellence (2020-2021), the York Student Accessibility Award (2020-2021), the Ada Slaight Drama in Education Award (2018-2019), the Jackie Kirk Fieldwork Award (2018-2019), and the DISE Outstanding Teaching Award (2018).
+She is also appointed to the graduate programs in Theatre, Dance and Performance Studies, Education, Communication and Culture, and Humanities.
+Dr. Shabtay has received awards for excellence in teaching and research in her field, including the LA&PS Dean's Award for Distinction in Research (2022-2023), the Humanities Award for Teaching Excellence (2020-2021), the York Student Accessibility Award (2020-2021), and the Ada Slaight Drama-in-Education Research Award (2018-2019).
 Dr. Shabtay’s research focuses on children’s rights, social justice, child-centred research methodologies, experiential pedagogies, theatre with children and youth, youth activism, and drama-based participatory action research.
-She is currently the Principal Investigator for four SSHRC-funded projects related to children, youth, and the performing arts.
-She has served on organizing committees for seven academic conferences in her field and is the Chair of the annual "Children, Youth and Performance Conference".
+She is currently the Principal Investigator for multiple SSHRC-funded projects related to children, youth, and the performing arts.
+She has served on organizing committees for eight academic conferences in her field and is the Chair of the annual "Children, Youth and Performance Conference".

-Note: I take graduate primary supervision very seriously, and only accept graduate students if I have the required time and expertise to support their work: this support typically begins before the student applies at York.
-If you are a student applying to a graduate program at York and would like to work with me, please ensure that you reach out to me before listing me as a potential primary supervisor.
+Note from Dr. Shabtay: I take graduate primary supervision very seriously, dedicate a lot of energy and care to this responsibility, and only accept graduate students if I have the required time and expertise to support their work (this support typically begins before the student applies at York).
+If you are a student applying to a graduate program at York and would like to work with me, please ensure that you reach out to me before listing me on your application as a potential primary supervisor.

 More...